Harlem Nights: Critical response

 Michael Wilmington noted in the Los Angeles Times that the "production design lacks glitter.
 The movie also lacks the Harlem outside the gaudy gangland environs, the poverty, filth, pain, humanity, humor and danger that feeds these mobster fantasies."

-Both Gene Siskel and Roger Ebert panned the film; it was featured on their "Worst of 1989" review show with Siskel stating that it was racist, sexist, and badly directed, and Ebert agreeing with him, also adding that they thought Murphy was directing a film to call himself a director.
+Both Gene Siskel and Roger Ebert panned the film; it was featured on their "Worst of 1989" review episode of their series At the Movies with Siskel stating that it was racist, sexist, and badly directed, and Ebert agreeing with him, also adding that they thought Murphy was directing a film to call himself a director.

 About the negative reception, Eddie Murphy said:

 There was a validity to a lot of things that people were saying about Harlem Nights but then they went extra mean on it because it was me.
 I guess they viewed it as someone with an ego out-of-control doing all these things...
 It wasn't that at all.
 As much as "let me see if I can do that" and I did.
 And I was like "I don't like this.
 I'm never doing this again".

 However, the Rotten Tomatoes audience approval stands at 80%.
+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 14 critics, indicating "overwhelming dislike".